DaniloWA/laravel-easy-cloud-storage/README.md

 ## License

 This package is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for details.